 - If you already use other exfoliating acids like Glycolic, Lactic Acid and Salicylic Acid in any form in your weekly routine, use The Ordinary AHA BHA Peeling Solution once a month.

-- If you barely use the above acids in your routine regularly but you are not a beginner and your skin is used to chemical exfoliation, you can use the Peeling Solution once a week.
+- If you barely use the above acids in your routine regularly but are not a beginner, and your skin is used to chemical exfoliation, you can use the Peeling Solution once a week.

-As you can see, this is a smart way to incoporate the product into your already existing routine without causing damage.
+As you can see, this is a smart way to incorporate the product into your existing routine without causing damage.

 If you’re feeling completely intimidated and overwhelmed by The Ordinary skincare I recommend taking Extraordinary Skin With The Ordinary.
 The Ordinary speed training created by my scientist friend Cheryl Woodman.
 Cheryl’s helped hundreds of ladies see real-life results, first hand.
 Click here to find out more about the course and see their reviews.

 Pick the day you want to use the product to encourage consistency.

 Personally, I use this product on the first weekend of every month.

 it is the easiest way for me to remember and be consistent.

 Depending on how you are using it, pick a day of the week or month and stick to it.

 If your skin is sensitive, avoid all actives prior to the day you use the product.

 The first couple of times I used this product, I realized how incredibly strong it is and how much it sensitized my skin.